Photo: Diego Delso / Wikimedia Commons

 Price: €400–2,000/night | Location: Piazza della Repubblica 7, City Center

-Hotel Savoy (1896, reopened after comprehensive renovation in 2000) is the grandest traditional hotel in Florence — the extraordinary position on the Piazza della Repubblica (the social center of Florence, the extraordinary carousel, the extraordinary outdoor café culture of the Caffè Gilli and Caffè Paszkowski), the extraordinary lobby renovation (by Olga Polizzi, the most acclaimed hotel designer in Italy), and the excellent Irene restaurant (the finest hotel restaurant in the historic center).
+Hotel Savoy (1896, reopened after comprehensive renovation in 2000) is one of the grandest traditional hotels in Florence — set on the Piazza della Repubblica, the social heart of the city with its historic carousel and the outdoor café culture of Caffè Gilli and Caffè Paszkowski, with a lobby renovated by Olga Polizzi, one of Italy’s most acclaimed hotel designers, and the excellent Irene restaurant, one of the better hotel dining rooms in the historic center.

 Continentale — Ponte Vecchio Neighbour